comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </figure>
 </center>

-#### Limitations of VPC peerings

-There are several limitations with VPC peerings and have been summarized [here](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations) and [here](https://docs.aws.amazon.com/vpc/latest/peering/invalid-peering-configurations.html).
+While much more robust that bastion hosts, VPC peerings come with their own downsides, documented [here](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations) and [here](https://docs.aws.amazon.com/vpc/latest/peering/invalid-peering-configurations.html).

-### Transit gateways
+# Transit Gateways

-Ideal setup would be to have a minimal attack reduce and minimal complexity with increased number of environments and AWS [announced](https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/) just that!
-A new VPC feature called [Transit gateways (TGW)](https://aws.amazon.com/transit-gateway/).
+An ideal setup would have a minimal attack surface and be easy to manage.
+The complexity of the setup should not increase as the number of environments increases.
+Luckily AWS last year [announced](https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/) just that!
+A new VPC feature called [Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/).

-In this architecture, all VPCs connect to a central *"router"* called a Transit gateway.
+In this architecture, all VPCs connect to a central *"router"* called a Transit Gateway.
 When all VPCs connect to the transit gateway, they could potentially access each other if their routing rules and security groups allow it.
 Furthermore, transit gateways can be shared across multiple accounts within the same organization.
-So it really doesn't matter where in which accoun or accounts the VPCs are.
-This in my opinion is one of the coolest features AWS recently released.
+So it really doesn't matter which account or accounts the VPCs are in.

+This is one of the coolest features AWS has recently released.
 Resources from one AWS account can be shared across other accounts through a new AWS service called [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).

-In our case, we have the transit gateway in our master account and is shared with our AWS accounts for test and production environments.
-Once shared, each sub-account can see the shared resource.
+In our case, we have the transit gateway in our master account and it is shared with our other AWS accounts for test and production environments.
+Once shared, each sub-account can see the shared resource(s).
 All they have to do next is to attach to this transit gateway and adjust the routing rules accordingly.

 One very important thing in the VPC peering architecture or transit gateway architecture is that, all VPCs should have unique CIDRs.

 **Creating Transit gateways:**

 Here is some code snippet on how to create transit gateways in Terraform.